cotti/plpext/README.md

 It is also a rewrite of the very aptly-named *MessengerPlusSoundBankExtractor* with an improved project design.
 The `plpext-core` solution now contains everything related to file manipulation and playback, leaving the front-end fully free to do as it wishes.

-I am also using a less-problematic implementation of OpenAL, which hopefully will make distribution a whole lot easier.

 ## 📑 Documentation <a name = "documentation"></a>

 [Comments and general documentation/musings on the project](docs/comments.md)